Jump to Content

 In 2017, Copper One and Quebec engaged in closed-door negotiations that resulted in the hand-over of the company’s mining claims to SOQUEM — a subsidiary of Ressources Québec — in exchange for $8 million.
 This was done without first consulting the Mitchikanibikok Inik community, as required by the Constitution Act.
 Since then, claims have continuously been renewed without consultation.

-Ecojustice is challenging the constitutionality of certain sections of Quebec’s Mining Act to ensure the Mitchikanibikok Inik First Nation is properly consulted about mining on their ancestral lands.
-After successfully fending off a government motion that attempted to deny the Mitchikanibikok Inik First Nation their day in court, the case will be proceeding to a full hearing in February 2024.
+The case challenged the constitutionality of certain sections of Quebec’s Mining Act — which allowed ‘free entry’ for anyone to claim and explore land for minerals, including within Indigenous territory — to ensure the Mitchikanibikok Inik First Nation is properly consulted and appropriately accommodated regarding mining on their ancestral lands.
+After successfully fending off a government motion that attempted to deny the Mitchikanibikok Inik First Nation their day in court, the case was heard in February 2024.

 Ecojustice staff